 Juniors Raising Funds to Buy Uranium & Boss Energy Leads the Way - A Good Idea?

-Matthew Gordon talks to Brandon Munro, Uranium Expert and CEO of Bannerman Resources.
+Matthew Gordon talks to Brandon Munro, Uranium Expert and CEO of Bannerman Energy.

 They discuss how Boss Energy is the third uranium junior to raise equity for uranium purchases, tapping the market for A$60M so they can acquire 1.25Mlbs and why Boss is in the strategic sweet spot for such a deal.